CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/translations-from-backend.md

     "i18n": "plugins/<Plugin Route>/I18n/i18n.properties"
     ```

-    - Plugin Route - The Plugin Route is defined when creating a Plugin from the wizard.
+    - **Plugin Route**: The Plugin Route is defined when creating a Plugin from the wizard.
 You can find this value in the AppEngine plugin manifest.json.

         ![Plugin Route](./media/translations-from-backend/plugin-route.webp)
     - Example